Pain is not the Last Word with the Lord

 12 As she kept on praying to the Lord,

-Hannah takes all the years of pain, sorrow, want and feeling of loss and boldly lifts them up to the Lord.
+Hannah takes all the years of sorrow, want and feeling of loss and boldly lifts them up to the Lord.
 She casts her cares on God and leaves them for God to sort out.
-In doing so, she is no longer trapped by her enemy in a game of provocation leading to hopelessness.
+In doing so, she is no longer trapped by her enemy in a game leading to hopelessness.
 She puts the issue at the Lord’s feet and begs Him to handle it for her.

 “I am a woman who is deeply troubled.
 I have not been drinking wine or beer; I was pouring out my soul to the Lord.” v15

 Why do the wicked prosper?
 It is a good question and one that we have all asked at some point in our lives.
-But the temptation when dealing with a wicked person prospering in our lives is to get stuck on this question.
+But the temptation in our lives is to get stuck on this question.
 We can get tunnel vision on our adversary with a ton of money, a job promotion we want or even a fancy television ministry…and rob ourselves in the process.
 This is the source of bitterness.
 Lack of gratitude for all the Lord has done in our lives and a focus on the lack and loss.
-Hannah had to turn away from her attacker.
+Hannah had to turn her eyes away from her attacker and the pain.
 She had to move out of her despair.
 She even had to turn from the idea that her husband would be the solution to her problem.
 She had to leave the temporal behind and seek the eternal.
 Only God could solve her problem.
 That is where all help really comes from.
 “Take Heart”, Jesus says or be encouraged, be hopeful, because God’s plan is way bigger than what you see in front of you.

-Was this what God was waiting for or was God’s will moved because of Hannah’s pain filled desperate prayers?
-That is a question we will have to ask God Himself.
+Was God waiting for Hannah to cry out to Him in desperation?
+Was God’s will moved because of Hannah’s pain filled desperate prayers?
+These are questions we will have to ask God Himself.
 But we do see repeatedly in the Bible when a child of God looks away from their earthly problem and to the Heavenly King good things happen.
 It doesn’t matter how long it takes to get there, God is patient with us, it just matters that we get to God.
 When we do, He works for our good.

 My heart rejoices in the Lord;